Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency: System Model

 The tasks are generated in the user mobile device.
 To reduce energy consumption while finishing the computation of the sequential tasks within given time delay, the user mobile device can offload the tasks to the BS, which has abundant computation resource and stable power supply.

 In our work, we consider an extreme condition, in which the channel between the user mobile device and the BS is not available for direct transmission due to blockage or deep fading.
-Specifically, one relay node is considered, to assist the user mobile device on both task transmission and execution.
-The relay node is a mobile equipment located between the user mobile device and the BS, who also has limited energy, and may have tasks to execute itself.
-For simplicity of exposition, hereinafter, the user mobile device is referred to as the mobile device, while the mobile equipment that serves as a relay node is referred to as the relay.
+Specifically, one cooperative node is considered, to assist the user mobile device on both task transmission and execution.
+The cooperative node is a mobile equipment located between the user mobile device and the BS, who also has limited energy, and may have tasks to execute itself.

-As shown in Fig.\ref{f:system_model}, note that the relay has $M$ sequential tasks to complete (if the relay has tasks to complete itself) within given time delay $T_r$, which are denoted as $\varphi_1, \varphi_2, \cdots, \varphi_M$.
-Similarly, task $\varphi_m$ of the relay is characterized by two parameters $\left(d^r_m,l^r_m\right)$, for $m=1,2,\cdots,M$, to indicate the input data size and the required computation capability.
+As shown in Fig.\ref{f:system_model}, note that the cooperative node has $M$ sequential tasks to complete (if the cooperative node has tasks to complete itself) within given time delay $T_r$, which are denoted as $\varphi_1, \varphi_2, \cdots, \varphi_M$.
+Similarly, task $\varphi_m$ of the cooperative node is characterized by two parameters $\left(d^r_m,l^r_m\right)$, for $m=1,2,\cdots,M$, to indicate the input data size and the required computation capability.

-In this system, we consider two cases: \begin{itemize} \item The relay has no tasks to complete itself: In this case, the relay does not have its task to complete.
-The mobile device will first compute the tasks at local, and then handover the task to the relay.
-The relay will in turn compute the tasks and then handover to the BS.
+In this system, we consider two cases: \begin{itemize} \item The cooperative node has no tasks to complete itself: In this case, the cooperative node does not have its task to complete.
+The mobile device will first compute the tasks at local, and then handover the task to the cooperative node.
+The cooperative node will in turn compute the tasks and then handover to the BS.
 The BS accomplishs the computation and sends back the results to the mobile device.
 Note that the computation result is usually of small data size and the BS has sufficient power supply and communication resource, the time delay of result feedback can be ignored \cite{ref_97}.
 This case is investigated in Section \ref{s:idle_solution}.